 Assess your energy performance

 You have to measure before you can manage.
-Our Energy Edge self-service audit tool is a resource that can provide real time analytics to help identify money-saving opportunities tailored just for you.
+Our Energy Analytics self-service audit tool is a resource that can provide real time analytics to help identify money-saving opportunities tailored just for you.

 Once you've established a baseline, you can track consumption on an ongoing basis and quantify savings from energy efficiency improvement efforts.